krinii/dds-on-hardware/Notable/notes/Log Book.md

 **It works the same Topics**

 I have made the project folders for testing data seperation (Primarily domains) and data fitlers (ContentFilter's and more).
 Nothing is implemented yet, it is still just a copy of the memoryTest project.

+### 20/10-2020
+**Partition**
+Use the simplePingPong project for testing partitions.
+The partition is used to make sure that the samples in the ping writer is not read by the ping reader, same goes for the pong writer and reader.
+**Content Filter**
+The filter works.
+In cycloneDDS you create a funciton which makes the logic operations.
+The function is given to the topic with dds_set_topic_filter().
+The user made filter function has to take a constent void pointer and return a boolean. `typedef bool (*dds_topic_filter_fn)(const void *sample)`.
+It is only implemented in the subscriber.c at the moment.

+**New Read issues continued**
+I now know how it is possible for the program to spam, it somehow get a true from one of the two check functions, but the for loop which checks them again does not find anything, so the loop skips the delays with the break.
+**Instead of using DEPTH as the size I now use rc in the check function, it seems to have worked, but I can't know for sure yet**